sebtac/MLxE/README.md

 * The combined effect of the three above Reward Function modifications is that the reward assigned to the states increases monotonically in logarithmic fashion as the state is farther away from the failure condition allowing the agent to get more precise sense of the value of the state it is in.

 Here we need to say a word of caution.
 Such adjustments to the environment can have adverse effects on the quality of the learnt model.
 The effects here are akin to overspecification of the regular Machine Learning models and might express themselves by lack of generalization by our learnt model.
 In other words, if we train the agent toward expressing certain behavior, it might not perform well in real life if the real-life conditions are different from those on which the agent was trained.
 Had we only emphasized the moving out of plane condition in the training, the agent might have had hard time learning to avoid the pole-failing condition.
 In the car driving analogy, the agent trained for driving on a highway might not perform well on city streets.
 But we theorize that in more complex environments, we could use this family of adjustments to teach the agent wide variety of skills in a sequence, focusing on the general skills at the beginning of the training and than expose the agent to a variety of different (but specific) conditions in later iterations of the training.
 This would be akin to Transfer Learning in the text and vision domains of Deep Learning.

+# A3C Implementation Updates

+This project implemented the following updates to the A3C Implementation:
+1.)
+Multi-Factor Priority Memory Buffer Weights based on three factors:
+a.
+The “Age” of an example
+i.
+Where “Age” is defined as the count of how many iterations given experience is in the Memory Buffer ii.
+“Age” Weight is inversely-proportional to the “Age”
+b.
+The “Risk Level” of an example
+i.
+Where “Risk Level” is defined as the reward achieved in given example, which in turn is a good approximation of the “Risk Level” due to Task-Specific implementation of the Reward Function (see below) ii.
+“Risk Level” Weight is inversely-proportional to the “Risk Level”
+c.
+The “Current” TD Error of an example
+i.
+Where “Current” stands for using the current Main (Trained) Model from the end of the previous iteration. ii.
+The TD Error is computed for all Experience examples in the Memory Buffer at the begging of each iteration iii.
+TD Error Weight is proportional to the TD Error 2.)
+The Reversed E-Greedy Policy (REG Policy)
+a.
+Contrary to the original implementation of the E-Greedy algorithm, we have found that using the greedy policy at higher rate toward the begging of the training followed by increased usage of the Informed-Random Policy stabilizes the training and increases the guarantee of convergence.
+3.)
+Minimum Model Update Frequency per Iteration of 64
+a.
+We show that increasing the re-sampling rate of the Memory Buffer Experiences toward the beginning of training speeds up the training.
+We discuss the impact of such improvements on our test environment.

 # Development Details